metakgp/erp-auto-login/README.md

 - ### Kiwi Browser

-  1. Dowload Kiwi Browser from Play Store
+  1. Download Kiwi Browser from Play Store
   2. Head over to [Erp auto login on chrome Web Store](https://chrome.google.com/webstore/detail/iitkgp-erp-auto-login/gdickphilmdekcbmpjmbnbikchaecbdk)
   3. Now click on **add to chrome** to add the extension
   4. Click on three-dot menu on top right and select **erp auto login**